 - Be sure that the Amazon S3 path doesn't contain special characters.

 - Confirm that the AWS Identity and Access Management (IAM) role for the crawler has permissions to access the Amazon S3 path.
 For more information, see Create an IAM role for AWS Glue.

 - Having a large number of small files can cause the crawler to fail with an internal service exception.
 To avoid this problem, use the S3DistCp tool to combine smaller files.
 You incur additional Amazon EMR charges when you use S3DistCp.
 Or, set exclude patterns and then crawl the files in batches.

 - Remove special ASCII characters such as ^, %, and ~ from your data, if possible.
 If that's not possible, use custom classifiers to classify your data.

 - Confirm that the S3 objects use the STANDARD storage class.
 To restore objects to the STANDARD storage class, see Restoring an archived object.

 - Confirm that the include and exclude patterns in the crawler configuration match the S3 bucket paths.

-- If you're crawling an encrypted S3 bucket, confirm that the IAM role for the crawler has the appropriate permissions for the AWS Key Management Service (AWS KMS) key.
+- If you're crawling an encrypted S3 bucket, then confirm that the IAM role for the crawler has the appropriate permissions for the AWS Key Management Service (AWS KMS) key.
 For more information, see Working with security configurations on the AWS Glue console and Setting up encryption in AWS Glue.

-- If you're crawling an encrypted S3 bucket, be sure that the bucket, KMS key, and AWS Glue job are in the same AWS Region.
+- If you're crawling an encrypted S3 bucket, be sure that the bucket, AWS KMS key, and AWS Glue job are in the same AWS Region.